wikimedia/mediawiki-selenium/README.md

     set KEEP_BROWSER_OPEN=true # Windows Command Prompt
     $env:KEEP_BROWSER_OPEN="true" # Windows PowerShell

+## Headless Mode

+Headless operation can be useful when running tests in an environment where there's no GUI available, environments such as a continuous integration server, or a remote SSH session.

+There are two basic ways to run in headless mode.
+The first is achieved by simply using an inherently headless browser such as PhantomJS.

+    BROWSER=phantomjs bundle exec cucumber ...

+The second method is to specify a `HEADLESS` environment variable in combination with a non-headless browser.
+With this invocation MediaWiki-Selenium will start up a virtual display to which the browser can render.
+(Note that the underlying implementation relies on [Xvfb](https://en.wikipedia.org/wiki/Xvfb) and so is only supported on Linux.)

+    HEADLESS=true BROWSER=firefox bundle exec cucumber ...

+Some additional options are available to further customize the headless behavior.

+    export HEADLESS=true

+    # Use a different display port (the default is 99)
+    HEADLESS_DISPLAY=100 bundle exec cucumber ...

+    # Don't reuse an already running xvfb (the default is to reuse)
+    HEADLESS_REUSE=false bundle exec cucumber ...

+    # Keep xvfb running after execution (the default is to kill it)
+    HEADLESS_DESTROY_AT_EXIT=false bundle exec cucumber ...

 ## Screenshots

 You can get screenshots on failures by setting the environment